-Staff members are required to turn away children brought to school with any of the above conditions.
-If children become sick at school, the child will be removed or separated from the group and families or a designated adult will be contacted to pick children up within 30 minutes.
-The child may be isolated in the Director's office; if that is not possible they will be separated from the larger group of children within the classroom.
+If a child becomes sick at school, the child will be removed or separated from the group and families or a designated adult will be contacted to pick them up within 30 minutes.
+The child may be isolated in the Director's office; if that is not possible, they will be separated from the larger group of children within the classroom.

 In consideration of other families and the BioKids staff, please do not administer medication to alleviate fever, diarrhea, flu, or onset-of-cold symptoms.
-It is virtually impossible to keep children from spreading germs through coughing, sneezing, touching, etc.
+OTC medications used to help alleviate pain due to teething, injuries, non-communicable illnesses, etc., are welcomed and encouraged.